HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/search_using_opensearch/components.md

-# End-User Search with Opensearch web components
+# End-user Search with OpenSearch components

 The HCL End-user Search UI is composed of Web Components.
 This guide explains how to use the HCL End-user Search UI Web Components.
 Follow along to learn about the different types of web components we provide, their styling options, and extendable features.